webiny/Framework/src/Webiny/Component/Bootstrap/README.md

 Within the `Config` folder, you have the `Production` folder, which must always exist.
 This is the location from where the component reads the configuration files.
 However, you can have additional folders, alongside the production one, that hold environment-specific configurations.
-The `Production` config files are **always** loaded, the additional env-specific config files, they just overwrite the production config variables.
+The `Production` config files are **always** loaded, the additional env-specific config files, just overwrite the production config variables.

-To create an environment, you need to define it inside the `Config/App.yaml` config file:
+To create an environment, you need to first define it inside the `Config/App.yaml` config file:

 ```yaml
 Application: